Jennifer Nettles: Acting

 Nettles made her acting debut in the NBC television movie, Dolly Parton's Coat of Many Colors portraying Dolly Parton's mother.
 It premiered on December 10, 2015.
 She reprised her role in the sequel Dolly Parton's Christmas of Many Colors: Circle of Love which premiered on November 30, 2016.

 In February 2015, Nettles joined the Broadway cast of Chicago, where she played the role of Roxie Hart for a limited engagement.
 In April 2016, she had a role on the WGN America series Underground.
 Her role was as a wife and mother who became a mental patient.

-Since 2019, Nettles has portrayed Aimee-Leigh Gemstone, the deceased matriarch (featured in flashbacks) of a fictional Southern evangelical family in HBO’s dark comedy series The Righteous Gemstones.
+Since 2019, Nettles has portrayed Aimee-Leigh Gemstone, the deceased matriarch (featured in flashbacks) of a fictional Southern evangelical family in HBO's dark comedy series The Righteous Gemstones.
 She also co-starred in the drama Harriet, about abolitionist Harriet Tubman, playing Eliza Brodess.
 The film was directed by Kasi Lemmons.

 She played the lead role of Jenna in the musical Waitress on Broadway from October 19 to November 25, 2021.

 Nettles plays Miranda, the mother of a young girl named Katherine, who is possessed by a demon after performing a séance, in the 2023 film The Exorcist: Believer.

 Nettles plays Maryanne, the ex-wife of Hub Halloran, in the 2025 Amazon Prime series The Bondsman.

+Nettles' musical, Giulia: The Poison Queen of Palermo, based on the life of 17th Century Italian Apothecary Giulia Tofana, will be premiering at the Perelman Performing Arts Center (PAC NYC) in June 2026.
+Nettles has written the book, music, and lyrics and will be starring in the title role of Giulia.